100%

 You can write your own server that matches the regulation protocol, but HCNet.org also provides a regulation server that takes care of most of the work for you.

 Your communication server contacts your regulation server in order to authorize a transaction before sending it.
 Your regulation server uses the regulation protocol to clear the transaction with the recipient’s regulation server, then lets the communication server know the transaction is ok to send.
-When another regulation server contacts yours to clear a transaction, a series of callbacks are used to check the information with you.
-Later, when your communication server receives a transaction, it contacts your regulation server to verify that it was cleared.

 Create a Database